SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

-We train the models using the Adam optimizer~\cite{kingma2015adam} with the OneCycle learning rate scheduler~\cite{smith2019super}.
+We evaluate state-of-the-art methods with the same protocol for fair comparisons, including ConvLSTM~\cite{convlstm}, PredRNN~\cite{predrnn}, PredRNN++~\cite{predrnn++}, MIM~\cite{mim}, E3D-LSTM~\cite{e3dlstm}, PhyDNet~\cite{phydnet}, CrevNet~\cite{crevnet}, MAU~\cite{chang2021mau}, SwinLSTM~\cite{tang2023swinlstm}, and MMVP~\cite{zhong2023mmvp}.
+By using ConvLSTM with different sizes as the standard baselines, we divide these models into two groups according to their computational cost, as shown in Table~\ref{tab:mmnist}.
+ConvLSTM-S is the small model with four layers with a hidden size of $64$, and ConvLSTM-L is the large model with four layers with a hidden size of $192$.
+Models are trained using the Adam optimizer~\cite{kingma2015adam} with the OneCycle learning rate scheduler~\cite{smith2019super} for 200 epochs.
 Following~\cite{simvp}, We choose the optimal learning rate from $\{1e^{-2}, 1e^{-3}, 1e^{-4}\}$ under the premise of stable training.
 The batch size is set to $16$ for all the models but $4$ for E3D-LSTM for its large memory cost.
-We train the models for 200 epochs and evaluate the performance by mean square error (MSE), mean absolute error (MAE), and structural similarity index (SSIM)~\cite{wang2004image}.
-We repeat each experiment for three trials and provide the average results.
-Besides, we report Flops for every sample using fvcore~\cite{wu2019detectron2} for accurate computation.
-The training time is reported by computing the average seconds for training an epoch.
-The inference efficiency is also reported by inferencing 10,000 test samples with a batch size of 1 and computing the average testing frames per second (FPS).
-Both the training time and the inference efficiency are tested on a single NVIDIA Tesla V100 GPU.
+We evaluate the performance by mean square error (MSE), mean absolute error (MAE), and structural similarity index (SSIM)~\cite{wang2004image}.
+We repeat each experiment for three trials and report the average.
+FLOPs are reported using fvcore~\cite{wu2019detectron2}.
+The training time is reported by computing the average seconds for training an epoch and the inference efficiency is reported by inferencing 10,000 test samples with a batch size of 1 and computing the average testing frames per second (FPS).
+Experiments are conducted on a single NVIDIA V100 GPU.